 Propagation

-After the pineapple produces fruit it will produce suckers.
-The suckers grow faster while attached to the original plant, so wait as long as possible; at least allow them to grow twelve inches, before removing them.
-These plants are likely to produce fruit a bit faster than growing the plant from the crown of the pineapple.
-Once the sucker or slip is removed from the plant, you can start it growing the same way the crown was started for the original plant.
+After the pineapple produces fruit, it will begin to produce suckers.
+The suckers grow fast while attached to the original plant so wait as long as possible, at least until they are twelve inches, before removing them.
+These suckers are likely to produce fruit a bit faster than growing the plant from the crown of the pineapple.
+Once the sucker or slip is removed from the plant you can start it growing the same way the crown was started for the original plant.

 Pests